 The IGMAC meets annually in a forum to discuss geologic mapping needs and seek regional mapping coordination and opportunities.
-Its primary function is to review and approve long term plans by the ISGS for geologic mapping, as mandated by the USGS National Cooperative Geologic Mapping Program.
-This review is necessary for the ISGS to participate in the STATEMAP program, in which the objective is to establish the geologic framework of areas that are vital to the welfare of the United States.
+Its primary function is to review and approve long-term plans by ISGS for geologic mapping, as mandated by the USGS National Cooperative Geologic Mapping Program.
+This review is necessary for ISGS to participate in the STATEMAP program, in which the objective is to establish the geologic framework of areas vital to the welfare of the United States.
 Also reviewed are mapping plans within the Great Lakes Geological Mapping Coalition, and other mapping initiatives in the state.

 The NCGMP renewed its vision and mission in 2021:

 Brock, J., Berry, K., Faulds, J., Berg, R., House, K., Marketti, M., McPhee, D., Schmidt, K., Schmitt, J., Soller, D., Spears, D., Thompson, R., Thorleifson, H., and Walsh, G., 2021, Renewing the National Cooperative Geologic Mapping Program as the Nation’s authoritative source for modern geologic knowledge: U.S. Geological Survey Open-File Report 2021–1013, 10 p., https://doi.org/10.3133/ofr20211013